 God lays out His sound doctrines, His commandments, very clearly; and yet we want to follow our own ideas of what constitutes godliness, going after the traditions that we have been taught for many years and yet these traditions have nothing to do with what God says.

 How do we know this?
-Because this is similar to what Christ is saying to the church at Laodicea; and most of the end time church is Laodicean, showing all the signs that Christ describes as to what their problems are:
+Because this is similar to what Christ is saying to the church at Laodicea, and most of the end time church is Laodicean, showing all the signs that Christ ascribes.

 Revelation 3:13 He that hath an ear, let him hear what the Spirit saith unto the churches.